jalalabdelhalim/Linux-Hacking-Workshop-Documentation/README.md

 - **OpenSSH** - SSH service enabled for remote access.

 ## Student Access Process
-1. Students log in at `your-workshop-domain.com`
+1. Students log in by typing the public IP followed by the port 5000
 2. The dashboard lists assigned containers.
 3. Clicking a container opens **Shellinabox** for web-based terminal access.